← Back to 史記

 16

-Cao Can served as Chancellor of Han for a little over three years.
+Cao Shen served as Chancellor of Han for a little over three years.
 When he died, he was given the posthumous title Marquis Yi.
 His son Zhu succeeded to the marquisate.
-The common people sang of him: "Xiao He framed the laws, clear-cut as lines drawn with a ruler; Cao Can took his place and kept them without fail.
+The common people sang of him: "Xiao He framed the laws, clear-cut as lines drawn with a ruler; Cao Shen took his place and kept them without fail.
 He upheld their purity and stillness, and the people found peace and unity."

 17